It’s been a long and interesting trip, but the Little Falls scene is finally finished.

 The title of the drawing is simply “Aqueduct,” and even though someone has pencilled in the words “Little Falls of Mohawk” underneath, it is possible that it represents a generic aqueduct design.
 In fact it closely resembles stone aqueducts found on the Chesapeake & Ohio Canal and elsewhere.
 But the dimensions vary only slightly from those provided by the canal commissioners, and the elevation drawing perfectly matches the east face of the aqueduct shown in Hill’s watercolor.

 The Jervis drawing, Hopkins sketch, and Hill painting all indicate that the aqueduct did not have a towpath.
 This was a surprise at first.
 But the old canal that it was connected to was not a towpath canal, and the aqueduct’s primary purpose was to serve as a feeder.
 So this makes sense when you think about it.

 These sources provide most of the information needed to start working on a digital model of the aqueduct, which will be the centerpiece of a new scene to be set at Little Falls in 1823.

 The passing years have not been kind to the Little Falls Aqueduct.
 Photographs show it in use — or at least watered — through the 19th century.
 But eventually the old Western Inland Lock Navigation Company canal was filled in to make way for development, depriving the aqueduct of its purpose.
 Maintenance stopped and, before the turn of the 20th century, it began to crumble.
 The central arch of this beautiful structure somehow defied the elements more or less intact until the 1990s, when most of it was washed away.
-Only a remnant, part of the northern pier of this arch, survives today.
+Only a remnant, part of the southern pier of this arch, survives today.